 Lots of disabled volunteers support our work, with a wide range of impairments.
-We make sure that appropriate support is in place to support volunteers who have additional needs.
+We make sure that support is in place for volunteers who have additional needs.

-We work with probation services to welcome and support volunteers as part of the rehabilitation of offenders into society.
+We work with probation services to welcome and support volunteers as part of rehabilitating offenders into society.

 We work together with schools and colleges, and welcome volunteers from the age of 14.

 No one should be out of pocket for volunteering, so we reimburse travel and lunch expenses for roles where this is relevant.